 Fasting is also about detachment - separating yourself from something that you have become overly attached to.
 It’s a way of reclaiming your spiritual strength and regaining some balance in your life.
 Practicing some denial of our wants and needs in small ways can help us grow in self-discipline and the ability to put off momentary comfort for a larger, more important goal.

 Fasting should not be misused to gain praise or sympathy, to manipulate, or to harmfully affect the body.
 Done correctly, it can be a spiritual practice that can take your prayer to a new and different level!

 Catholics age 14 and older do not eat meat on Ash Wednesday and all Fridays during Lent, including Good Friday.
-Instead of meat, many Catholics chose to eat fish - which is why many parishes around the country have fish fries on Fridays during Lent.
-These are a great opportunity for a parish community to come together.
+Instead of meat many Catholics choose to eat fish - which is why many parishes around the country have fish fries on Fridays during Lent.
+These are a great opportunity for a parish community to come together to pray and fast.

 On Ash Wednesday and Good Friday, Catholics age 18 to 59 also limit the amount of food they eat.
 Only one full meal, and two smaller meals that together do not equal a full meal, are eaten.
-Exemption is allowed for pregnant women and those who need it for medical reasons.
+The best rule of thumb is to make sure your meals are smaller than what you would eat on a normal day - and to avoid snacks.
+Exemption is allowed for pregnant women and those who need regular meals for medical reasons.

 Join us and receive an inspirational video each day of Lent!

 What About Vegetarians?

 The purpose of Lenten fasting is to make a sacrifice.
 So it is recommended that vegetarians or vegans find some alternative sacrifice on these days of fasting.
 Some recommendations can include only drinking water or abstaining from sweets or spices and seasonings.

 Make It Personal